jpartlow/workstation/README.md

 ## Description

 This module will bootstrap a fresh development vm or laptop into a known state suitable for PE management development.
-Currently only working with Ubuntu 18.04 as the base platform.
+Should be useable for Ubuntu 18.04 or Centos 7.

 Currently this is my way of capturing set up for an Ubuntu 18.04 dev box, so that I can recreate my dev environment automatically, either to restore on a